-- 4. Approval of distance education courses - (a) Coverage.
-This section applies to any course that qualifies as a distance education course as defined in the policy on Distance Education Courses (Section II(I)(1) of the Academic Policies and Procedures) for any enrolled student, including hybrid courses that qualify as distance courses only for students at another institution. - (b) Distance course proposals.
-There are two steps in the process of offering a distance education course: (1) the approval of the course by the faculty, and (2) the decision by the Dean to offer the course in any particular semester.
-The course proposal process is designed to elicit information relevant to both steps.
-In any distance course proposal, the instructor shall, at a minimum, identify: - (i) the academic content of the course; - (ii) the method of course delivery; - (iii) the method of evaluating student performance; - (iv) how the course will satisfy the requirements of regular and substantive interaction stated in Section II(I)(2); - (v) other planned teaching and assessment methods to suit the distance course format; and - (vi) the pedagogical or curricular justification for offering the course as a distance course rather than in person. - (c) Course approval.
-No distance course shall be offered unless the College of Law faculty has first approved: - (i) the course's academic content, - (ii) the method of course delivery, - (iii) the method of evaluating student performance, and - (iv) the course's compliance with the requirements of regular and substantive interaction stated in Section II(I)(2).
+- (i) the academic content of the course; - (ii) the method of course delivery; - (iii) the method of evaluating student performance; - (iv) how the course will satisfy the requirements stated in Section II(I)(2) on regular and substantive interaction and on the use of technology and on support and training for technology; - (v) other planned teaching and assessment methods to suit the distance course format; and - (vi) the pedagogical or curricular justification for offering the course as a distance course rather than in person. - (c) Course approval.
+No distance course shall be offered unless the College of Law faculty has first approved: - (i) the course's academic content, - (ii) the method of course delivery, - (iii) the method of evaluating student performance, and - (iv) the course's compliance with the requirements stated in Section II(I)(2) on regular and substantive interaction and on the use of technology and on support and training for technology.